Benjamin Sum

 Benjamin Sum (ဘင်ဂျမင်ဆုမ်း; born 27 November 2000) is a Burmese singer of ethnic Chin descent.
 He rose to public recognition following his finish as the runner-up on the fourth season of Myanmar Idol.
-However, his rose to stardom is attributed to his cover of a Mizo love song "Chhailai Di Lenna" on YouTube in 2021.
+However, his rise to stardom is attributed to his cover of a Mizo love song "Chhailai Di Lenna" on YouTube in 2021.

 Following threats from the Myanmar Army after the 2021 Myanmar coup d'état, Sum became a refugee in Mizoram, India.
 Adapting to the Mizo dialect, his first song earned him "Best Male Artist" awards at Ṭhazual and "Singer of the Year (Male)" at Lelte Awards in 2021.

 In 2023, he was surrounded by a controversy as he was found to possess forged Indian documents including birth certificate, electoral voter identity, Aadhaar and driving license.
 Investigations led to uncovering other cases of counterfeit documents among the refugees in Mizoram.
 Upon public pressure, Sum surrendered all his Indian documents to the Government of Mizoram.

 Early life and education

 Benjamin Sum was born on 27 November 2000 in Kalay, Sagaing Region, Myanmar.
 His father, Lalhmuaklian was a Christian missionary and died when he was four years old.
-His younger sister, eight years his junior, died at age four when, at the same time his mother, Laldinpari was diagnosed with stage three cancer when he was in middle school.
+His younger sister, eight years his junior, died at the age of four when, at the same time his mother, Laldinpari was diagnosed with stage three cancer.
+Benjamin was then in middle school.
 His life story shocked the Myanmar audience as he stepped into the 2019 season of Myanmar Idol as a contestant.
-He is currently studying Computer Science at the University of Computer Studies, Kalay.
+He was then studying Computer Science at the University of Computer Studies, Kalay.